Insights/Technical

 The Chunking Problem

 Most RAG failures trace back to chunking.
 The naive approach — split every document into fixed-size chunks — ignores document structure and breaks semantic units.
 A paragraph that spans a chunk boundary loses coherence.
 A table split across two chunks is effectively destroyed.
 The right chunking strategy depends on document type: recursive character splitting for prose, semantic chunking for mixed-format documents, and structure-aware parsing for PDFs and HTML.
+For financial and legal documents, we use a custom parser that preserves section hierarchy and keeps tables as atomic units.

 Retrieval Quality: Beyond Cosine Similarity

 Dense retrieval (embedding similarity) is fast but often misses exact keyword matches that sparse retrieval (BM25) would catch.
 Hybrid retrieval — combining both approaches with a reranker to reconcile their outputs — consistently outperforms either alone in our benchmarks by 15–30% on precision@k.
+The reranker, typically a cross-encoder model, re-scores retrieved candidates based on their full semantic relationship to the query rather than a single embedding distance.

 Hybrid retrieval with a cross-encoder reranker is our default architecture for any RAG system handling diverse document types.